uendihoxha/UniApplication/README.md

--Some small changes are needed to make to completely fit the three tier architecture in this project-
+-Some small changes are needed to completely fit the three tier architecture in this project-

 DEPENDENCIES